My Toddler Won't Eat: Toddler Nutrition 101 - Baby Chick

 4. Protein

 This food group consists of meat, poultry, fish, tofu, and eggs.
-Iron is important in your toddler’s diet, with meat, poultry, and fish being good sources of iron.
+Iron is essential in your toddler’s diet, with meat, poultry, and fish being good sources of iron.
 Try to offer a variety of protein sources to your child.
-If your child eats very little meat, it is important to provide alternative sources of iron such as iron-fortified cereal or vegetables high in iron, including spinach, sweet potatoes, peas, broccoli, collards, and kale.
+If your child eats very little meat, it is important to provide alternative sources of iron, such as iron-fortified cereal or vegetables high in iron, including spinach, sweet potatoes, peas, broccoli, collards, and kale.

 Share